On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

+Note that condition \cref{eq:bound_gradient} is a very reasonable assumption, as it indicates that the rounding error in evaluating the components of the gradient is not larger than the true quantities.
+We remark that assumption \cref{eq:bound_gradient} may be relaxed, by only requiring that in every iteration there is at least one component $i$ satisfying $|\nabla f(\wt\bx^{(k)})_i | > | \sigma^{(k)}_{1,i}|$, if we slightly update the GD procedure.
+Namely, when we set all components of $\wt{\bd}^{(k)}$ that do not satisfy \cref{eq:bound_gradient} to zero, then the modified direction vector is still a descent direction.
+We do not analyze this modified GD procedure because, in practice, it might be too conservative to stop updating coordinates as soon as they violate \cref{eq:bound_gradient}; in addition, the theoretical analysis appears more technical, although it follows similar arguments.

-In this situation, GD is ensured to update in a descent direction as \refeq{eq:bound_gradient} implies that Note that, condition \refeq{eq:bound_gradient} is a very reasonable assumption, as it indicates that the rounding error in evaluating the gradient should not be larger than the true quantity.
-Together with the Lipschitz continuity property in \refobjdef{objdef:plineq_nonconvex}, \refeq{eq:bound_gradient} implies the lower bound $\Vert \wt\bx^{(k)} -\bx^{*}\Vert\ge L^{-1}\,\Vert\, \boldsymbol{\sigma}_1^{(k)}\Vert$, which means that the method may not get arbitrarily close to the optimal point.
-In \refsec{sec:Himmelblau's function}, we show an example where GD converges to the exact optimal point when it is representable in a finite precision, and otherwise converges to a neighborhood of the optimal point whose size depends on $u$.
+Together with the Lipschitz continuity property \cref{eq:lpineq}, \cref{eq:bound_gradient} implies the lower bound $\|\wt\bx^{(k)} -\bx^{*}\|\ge L^{-1} \, \|\, \bsigma_1^{(k)}\|$, which means that in the context of low precision, GD may not converge arbitrarily close to the optimal point.
+In \cref{sec:Himmelblau's function}, we show an example (cf.~\cref{fig:himmelblau_func}) where GD converges to the exact optimal point when it is representable in finite precision and otherwise converges to a neighborhood of the optimal point whose size depends on $u$.